An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 The list of all the semiregular polyhedra that are not regular in dimension $n\geq 4$ is quite short.
 It was discovered by Gosset \cite{G} in 1899, and proved to be complete by Blind -- Blind \cite{BB} almost a century later in 1991.

 \begin{teo} There are 7 semiregular and not regular polyhedra in $\matR^n$ with $n\geq 4$, listed in Table \ref{semiregular:table}.
 Only the snub 24-cell is not Wythoffian. \end{teo}

 The 6 Wythoffian polyhedra in Table \ref{semiregular:table} correspond to the 6 diagrams in the last two lines of Figure \ref{Gosset:fig}, see also Exercise \ref{linear3:ex}.
-The vertices of the \emph{snub 24-cell} are those of the 600-cell minus those of the 24-cell: that is, the 96 points in $I_{120}^* \setminus T_{24}^*$.
+The \emph{snub 24-cell} is the convex hull of the $120-24 = 96$ points in $I_{120}^* \setminus T_{24}^*$.
+Its 96 vertices are the vertices of the 600-cell minus those of the 24-cell.